Level 3 Award in

-Safe Administration of Lifesaving Medication (Drugs) course follows on from the FREC 4 course.
+Safe Administration of Lifesaving Medication (Drugs) course is a follow on from the FREC 4 course.

-The Drugs Course is a regulated and nationally recognised qualification specifically designed for those who are employed by a Care Quality Commission (CQC) registered organisation and have a specific responsibility at work to be able to safely administer and monitor the effects of medication.
+The Drugs Course is a nationally recognised qualification for those who are employed by a Care Quality Commission (CQC) registered company and have a specific responsibility at work to be able to safely administer and monitor the effects of medication.

-Also you will learn how to determine a patient’s condition and how to assess, monitor and review the effects of medication once it has been administered.
+You will also learn how to determine a patient’s condition and how to assess, monitor and review the effects of medication once it has been administered.

-Successful candidates will leave the course equipped with all of the knowledge, skills and competencies needed to administer lifesaving medication safely and effectively in a pre-hospital environment.
+Successful learners will leave the course equipped with all of the knowledge, skills and competencies needed to administer lifesaving medication safely and effectively in a Pre-Hospital environment.

-Candidates must be employed by a CQC registered organisation and have successfully completed the First Response Emergency Care Level 4 or an equivalent qualification
+Candidates must be employed by a CQC registered company and have successfully completed the First Response Emergency Care Level 4 or an equivalent qualification

-This course does not entitle a licence to practice, this will be under your clinical governance from your employer.
+This course DOES NOT entitle you to a licence to practice, this will be under your clinical governance from your employer.

 We have a local Premier Inn just 1 min walk from the centre to check availability click HERE